ea428815/House_Prices/README_Seg1.md

    We used also two of other method SimpleImputer(strategy=median) and SimpleImputer(strategy=most_frequent); we compare the distributiosns befoer and after inputation, obviously the KNNInputer gave the best result.
 So we decided to use it.
 One can see results in the code ![House_Prices.ipynb](.|House_Prices.ipynb).

-**5.** Decresed the number of categorical features by combination of box and whisker plots and Chi-Squre test, A part of Box and Whisker plot is given in the following figure:
+**5.** Decreased the number of categorical features by combination of box and whisker plots and Chi-Squre test, A part of Box and Whisker plot is given in the following figure:

    ![](resources/box_and_whisker.jpg)